 Tang, D.T.S., Teng, S., Tan, C., Lam, B., & Yuan, C. (2021) Building Inclusive Workplaces for Lesbians and Bisexual Women in Hong Kong’s Financial Services Industry. https://culturalresearch.center/Building-Inclusive-Workplaces-for-Lesbian-and-Bisexual-Women-in-Hong

-Past Festival Director & Curator for Hong Kong Lesbian and Gay Film Festival, Programmer for Women Make Waves Film Festival, Speaker on panels organized by 1a space, Mill6 Foundation, Community Business, Consulate General of Canada, Hong Kong Sex Cultural Festival, Po Leung Kuk (Victim Support Programme for Victims of Family Violence), Pink Dot.
+Past Festival Director & Curator for Hong Kong Lesbian and Gay Film Festival, Guest Programmer for Women Make Waves Film Festival Taiwan and Speaker on Panels Organized by OUT Leadership Asia Summit 2021, 1a space, Mill6 Foundation, The Queer Imaging & Riting Kollective for Elders (Quirk-e), Community Business, Moody’s Analytics, Consulate General of Canada, Hong Kong Sex Cultural Festival, Po Leung Kuk (Victim Support Programme for Victims of Family Violence), Pink Dot.

 I am available for postgraduate research supervision in the areas of gender and sexualities, queer studies, inter-Asia cultural studies and Hong Kong studies.

 Co-supervision at Lingnan University

 2020 Qu Chang (PhD) “Feels A Lot Like Love”: Love-in(g) China in Post-Reform China